The Failure of Galois Descent for p-Selmer Groups of Elliptic Curves: Introduction

 where: $\delta_2(p)=1$ if $p=2$ and $\delta_2(p)=0$ otherwise; for an integer $n$, $\omega_F(n)$ is the number of prime ideals of $F$ which divide the ideal generated by $n$ over the integers of $F$; $r_1(F)$ is the number of real embeddings of $F$; and $\Delta_{K}$ is the discriminant of $K$.

 This implies some asymptotic bounds for the growth in average ranks of elliptic curves over extension fields.
+To ease notation somewhat, for each number field $K$ write

-For $K/F$ and $p$ as in \Cref{INTRO RANK THM}, assuming that $K\neq \QQ$ we have that
+for the average rank of the $K$--points on elliptic curves $E/\QQ$.
+Then for $K/F$ and $p$ as in \Cref{INTRO RANK THM},

 where the implied constant is absolute.
-In fact, we can remove the summation on the right hand side if $p=2$.
+Moreover, as in \Cref{INTRO THM: POONEN RAINS IMPLIES ALL P}, under the Poonen--Rains heuristics the same holds if we allow $p$ to be chosen from the set of all prime numbers.

-This provides strict asymptotics for the growth in average rank in towers of number fields with restricted ramification: \begin{example} Let $F$ be $\QQ$ or a fixed multiquadratic number field and $p\in\set{2,3,5}$.
-Let $F^{(p)}$ be a pro--$p$ extension of $F$ that ramifies only above rational primes in a fixed finite set $S$.
+One example application is the growth of ranks in towers of number fields with restricted ramification.

+\begin{example}[Fixed base field $F$] Let $F$ be $\QQ$ or a fixed multiquadratic number field, and let $F^{(p)}$ be a pro--$p$ extension of $F$ that ramifies only above rational primes in a fixed finite set $S$.
 For each finite Galois extension $K/F$ such that $K\subseteq F^{(p)}$, write

 Then the asymptotic in \eqref{eq:INTRO RANK GROWTH} shows that

 that is, the average $K$-rank grows at most linearly in the degree of the extension.
 In particular this holds if $F^{(p)}$ is the limit of a ray class field tower, or if $F^{(p)}$ is a $\ZZ_p$--extension. \end{example}